neelsmith/latin101/docs/index.md

 ## Announcements

 - **Monday, Dec.
 5**: mental health day.
 Instead of class, extra drop-in hours in my office from 10:00-12:00.
+- **Tuesday, Dec.
+6**: any assignments submitted by noon on Tuesday will be marked before Wednesday class.
+- **Monday, Dec.
+12**:  final deadline for all unit three submissions
 - unit 3 portfolio assignments:
     - [mastery of forms](./assignments/unit3/mastery/)
     - [analysis and translation](./assignments/unit3/reading/)